Paying Off Debt the Easy Way

 Step Two: Choose Your First Target

 If you’re ready to pay down your debt, don’t go into it without a strategy!
 Instead, create a plan.
-In order to get the best effect from your decision to pay down debt, choose one debt to pay down or pay off first.
+In order to maximize your efforts, choose one debt to pay down or pay off first.
 This might be the debt with the highest interest payment, the smallest debt (to check one off and allow you to move on to the next one), or a debt that you specifically want to discharge for another reason.
+Choose the option that makes you motivated to keep moving forward.

 Step Three: Commit to Paying More than the Minimum